janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

           disabled: true
   ```

-- A plugin disabled in an included file can be enabled with the following snippet:
+- To enable a plugin that is disabled in an included file, use the following snippet:

   ```yaml
   global: